jwade688/kickstarter-analysis/README.md

 # kickstarter-analysis
 Kickstarter data analysis to discover trends
 ### Challenge
-Using data from different kickstarter campaigns, I created a couple charts that look into what months have the most successful campaigns and how a campaign goal affects its rate of success.
+Using the attached raw data from different kickstarter campaigns, I created a two charts:
+* What months have the most successful campaigns
+* How a campaign goal affects its rate of success
+Also attached is a .doc file with my conclusions, limitations, and suggestions for additional visualizations